hartwigmedical/hmftools/sage/README.md

 ** Hotspots are kept regardless of tumor quality

 The first 3 filters are excluded from this point onwards and have no further processing applied to them.
 The hard_max_normal_alt_support is applied at the final step of the algorithm, solely to reduce file size.
+The hard_max_normal_alt_support does not apply to germline variants in the same local phase set as passing somatic variants.

 ## 4. Normal Counts and Quality